idowuomidoyin/alx-system_engineering-devops/0x00-shell_basics/README.md

-display current directory contants in a long format
+display current directory contents, including hidden files(starting with.).
+Use the long format